Compare car insurance

 Comprehensive insurance – covers everything above and also covers damage to your own car.

 What details do I need to compare car insurance quotes?

-To compare car insurance quotes, you’ll need to tell us about:
+To compare car insurance quotes, you’ll need provide the following information:

-Your car – If you don’t know the registration number, you can tell us the make, model and year of manufacture.
-We’ll also need to know if your car has been modified and its driving history including any accidents, insurance claims and driving convictions.
+- Your car – If you don’t know the registration number, you can enter the make, model and year of manufacture.
+You’ll also need to advise if your car has been modified and its driving history including any accidents, insurance claims and driving convictions.